afritz1/OpenTESArena/README.md

 The images [here](https://github.com/afritz1/OpenTESArena/tree/master/samples) are a preview of the graphics engine using some random cities from a test project for demonstration purposes.
 It is in development and is not currently implemented here.

+The game is not yet in a playable state.
+A couple of the menus work, including most of character creation, though it's only a rough draft.
+The game world uses an infinite space placeholder while the graphics engine is in development.
+Pressing Tab in the game world opens the current character sheet.
+Several other placeholders exist for now as well.

-Loading the original files from the Arena floppy disk version is now something in the project scope, instead of using extracted and converted ones for testing purposes.
+Loading the original files from the Arena floppy disk version is now in the project scope, instead of using extracted and converted files for testing purposes.

-Rough draft skeletons of the intro cinematic, main menu, and character creation are in.
-The player can choose their gender, class, name, race, and character portrait.
-Class questions and attribute selection are not implemented yet.

-The game world is a placeholder infinite space while the graphics engine is in development.
-No gameplay or scene data is available yet.
-The UI stat bars (health, stamina, etc.) are also placeholders.
-The pause menu also uses a placeholder.

-Options for resolution, field of view, look sensitivity, and sound are loaded from a text file on startup.
-The options menu in-game is currently not implemented.

 ## Instructions

 The current subset of data files to use are from screen grabs in DOSBox and from extraction utilities, both for testing purposes.
-This project will eventually read the original Arena data files instead, found on the official Bethesda [website](http://www.elderscrolls.com/arena/) under "Download the Full Game".
+This project will eventually read the original Arena data files instead, found on the official Bethesda [website](http://www.elderscrolls.com/arena/) using the "Download the Full Game" link.

 - Build the executable on your machine
 - Get the small subset of currently used data files from [here](https://www.dropbox.com/s/xc8llh52eahaofs/OpenTESArena_data.zip?dl=0).